AshwinDeshpande96/option_pricing/_posts/bayesian-statistics/2025-08-29-distributions.markdown

 <div id='binomial'></div>

 This distribution is used to model multiple events that have a binary outcome.
 The two outcomes can be any binary process (Multiple coin flips: Head/Tail, Numbers of wins in a tournament: Yes/No).
 One of the outcomes is assigned a value 1 and the other 0 depending on the application.
 The value 1 occurs with a probability $p$ and value 0 occurs with probability $q=1-p$.
-If $X$ follows a Binomial distribution we write $X \sim B(n, p)$.
+If $X$ follows a binomial distribution we write $X \sim B(n, p)$.

 The binomial Probability mass function gives us the probability of $k$ successes in $n$ independent  Bernoulli trials.
 The independence indicates that the probability of success $p$ remains the same for each trial.
 The *pmf* is given by: